ScottGledhill/kudomon/README.md

 cd into the directory <br>
 Bundle install <br>
 Enter IRB <br>
-Require all the necessary files
 ```
+Require all the necessary files using
 Dir["./lib/*.rb"].each { |file| load file }
 ```